getodk/docs/docs/central-api-authentication.rst

                   - string

+                    .. raw:: html

-                    ISO date format
+                      <p>ISO date format</p>

                 * - expiresAt

                   - string

+                    .. raw:: html

-                    ISO date format
+                      <p>ISO date format</p>

                 * - token

                   - string

+                    .. raw:: html

-                    The bearer token associated with the session.
-It consists only of URL-safe characters, so it should never need any escaping.
+                      <p>The bearer token associated with the session.
+It consists only of URL-safe characters, so it should never need any escaping.</p>